Most Relevant Consumer Spending Statistics

 Considered by many economists to be the most important short-run determinant of economic performance, consumer spending is the driving force behind the U.S. economy.
 It encompasses all individual and household purchases of services and goods.
 In the ideal economy, it should be equal to aggregate economic output.

-From inflation to deflation, consumer spending reflects the state of the economy in the US It holds the economy back when consumer trust is low and pushes it forward during periods of prosperity.
-Ever since the official end of the Great Recession in 2012, consumer spending data has indicated that the economy is recovering.
+From inflation to deflation, consumer spending reflects the state of the economy in the US.
+It holds the economy back when consumer trust is low and pushes it forward during periods of prosperity.

 (Statista)

-The average American household spends 33.3% of its income on housing.
+The average American household spent 32.9% of its income on housing in 2024.

 (United States Bureau of Labor)